Guide to product details

 - Provide a short and long version of your description: Some people scan rather than read, some like to read more in-depth about your product, make sure you cover both types.

-Read more about writing good descriptions in our blog →
+Read more about writing good descriptions in the Ecwid blog →

-Pricing – The price that you're charging for the product.
-You don't need to factor in shipping/delivery costs in the price that you input as they can be set separately.
+Pricing is what you're charging for the product.
+You don't need to factor in shipping/delivery costs in the price that you input, as they can be set separately.

 There is an All prices include taxes or All prices do not include taxes text under the price that you enter if you have taxes that apply to this product in your store:

 This text is displayed according to the option you choose in the Settings section on the Taxes page in your Ecwid admin.
 This way, you can enter prices with or without taxes.

 "Compare to" price — The original price for a product that is on sale.
 When you enter a "Compare to" price, the product displays a sale price and savings.

 Bulk discount — Tiered pricing for each product based on quantity.
 Discounts are applied immediately as soon as the quantity added to the cart changes.
 For example, a product costs $44, but if you buy five items, the price will be $40 each.